sinlab-semester-2012/purplehaze/README.md

 Development Status
 ==================

-Week 8:
+Week 9:
-- Mid-semester presentation
+- First basic functioning version of maze activity
-- Working on enhancing interaction in Bézier curve activity.
+- still having to work on refined interaction for Bezier curve
-- Working on the second idea, the maze escape (currently on maze generation step).

 To Do / Issues
 --------------
 - Add more interaction to the Bézier wall.
 Work in progress.
 - Continue working on the maze.
 - Refine third idea (halos interaction).
-- Define clear goals for the end.

 Previous Protyping Steps
 ------------------------